moontropica/characterevent/README.md

 * Contract should sort queue array by highest amount of SOL contribution as priority and ascending based on submission time.
 * Upon deployment set `owner` to contract deployer.
+* Mirror blockchain arrays to local DB for efficiency.

 ## Queue Array
 |Address|SOL|ImageURL|